Genlight/wAVL-trees/Problem_connecting rk to NIL.md

 My realization from that:

-what I thought already to be explicit and "connected" through logic wasn't.
+what I thought already to be explicit and "connected" through logic wasn't. similar to my findings is this one article from Ranjit to Assumptions and Guarantees ->